uxodb/klise-uxodb/_posts/hetzner-installing-linux/2023-09-02-hetzner-installing-linux.md

   You can now reboot and log in to your new system with the same credentials that you used to log into the rescue system.
 ```

-We can reboot the server and log into it with the same credentials.
+Now we reboot the server and log into it with the same credentials.
-Since Hetzner's network is set up with DHCP, theres no need for configuring the connection or whatsoever anymore.
+Since Hetzner's network is set up with DHCP, theres no need for configuring the connection or whatsoever.

-### Configuring further after the install
+### Proceeding after the installation

-After logging in we can check if the drives have been set up according to our wish:
+Logging in to the server, we'll want to verify the drives have been set up correctly.

 ```
-[root@ArchBoX ~]# df -h
+[root@Archlinux ~]# df -h
 Filesystem      Size  Used Avail Use% Mounted on dev              16G     0   16G   0% /dev
 run              16G  844K   16G   1% /run